harkishanpansuriya/Flutter_Interview_Questions/questions_solid_principles.md

 > **"Subclasses should behave like their parent without breaking logic."**

+Core Idea: You should be able to use a child class wherever the parent class is expected — without errors or surprises.

 Definition:
 Objects of a superclass should be replaceable with objects of their subclass without breaking the application.